Looking for something new to listen to?

 Featuring interviews with Reformed Baptist authors, pastors, theologians, and more.
 This podcast also talks about church headlines, relevant news, and often does book giveaways.

-Carl Trueman, Todd Pruitt and Aimee Byrd discuss theology, challenges facing the Church, and what counts in the Christian life.
+Carl Trueman and Todd Pruitt discuss theology, challenges facing the Church, and what counts in the Christian life.
 This podcast comes out once a week.

 This podcast feed is a collection of all the audio content put out by the Reformed Forum website.